2mol/pboy/README.md

 Feel free to open issues, fix the Readme or send pull requests against the spec file https://github.com/2mol/pboy/blob/master/SPEC.md.
 You're generally very welcome to share any opinions, documentation improvements, fixes, refactoring suggestions etc.

-See the abovementioned document to get an idea of what some of the next priotities are.
+See the abovementioned document to get an idea of what some of the next priotities are, especially the section **Next actionable**.

 # Thanks